I don't listen.

 Shades of Green-ACJ film festival highlights the fact that, the struggle for environmental justice is a struggle for an environmentally sustainable and socially just world.
 Please join us and participate in the panel discussion and talk show after the movie screening.

-Organised by the Environment Elective Students of Asian College of Journalism
+Organised by the Environment Elective Students of Asian College of Journalismoften end up hurting the poor and the marginalised disproportionately.

 For more information, contact: Aaron - 9962270456